migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

-2024-04-21 Sun: (1.5 hrs): Looked into/play tested AnotherWorld in preparation for campaigns.
+2024-04-21 Sun: (1.5h): Looked into/play tested AnotherWorld in preparation for campaigns.

-2024-04-20 Sat (2.5 hrs): Working on the 3 goals for Q2 by conducting market research, mainly on cross-chain projects.
+2024-04-20 Sat (2.5h): Working on the 3 goals for Q2 by conducting market research, mainly on cross-chain projects.

 2024-04-19 Fri: Further work on Polygon CDK by folling through Roll-up tutorial, setting up Docker, building and testing Docker image, workaround for MacOS, configuring node deployment.
 Cleared office.